 It’s no secret that choosing a good stylist can be hard work.
-For some, it takes years before they finally find someone who they can really trust with their hair.
+For some, it takes years before they finally find someone who they can really trust with their natural hair.
 These five points should help you cut down on that search time… let’s hope!

 A stylist is a keeper if they are able to communicate well with their clients.
 “The customer is always right”?!
 Hmph!
 The last thing you need is someone who is going to do whatever you want even if it’s to your detriment, i.e. executing a style that looks pretty on the surface but in the end will do more damage than good.
 If she really cares about the health of your hair, she will tell you the truth, whether you wanna hear it or not.
 I’d rather my hair care pro tell me what’s best for my hair in the long run and not only be concerned with making me happy for the moment.